 Step 3: Transfer the cherries to a bowl, cover and refrigerate for at least 30 minutes, or up to 8 hours.

-Step 4: In a food processor, process the cream cheese until smooth, about 30 seconds.
+Step 4: In a mixer, (I heart my KitchenAid Artisan Stand Mixer), process the cream cheese until smooth, about 30 seconds.
 Scrape down the sides of the bowl.

 Step 5: Meanwhile, in a saucepan over medium heat, combine the milk, cream and remaining 3/4 cup sugar.
 Cook, stirring occasionally to help dissolve sugar, until bubbles form around the edges of the pan, about 5 minutes.

 Step 6: Slowly add about 1/2 cup of the hot milk mixture to the cream cheese and process until smooth, about 30 seconds.
 Add the remaining milk mixture and process 30 seconds more.
 Strain through a fine mesh sieve into a bowl.

 Step 7: Add the vanilla and stir to combine.
 Cover and refrigerate until chilled, at least 3 hours or up to 24 hours.
 (Or, you can create an ice water bath as seen in my Watermelon Ice Cream recipe.)

 Step 8: Transfer the ice cream mixture to an ice cream machine and freeze according to manufacturer’s directions.
 When nearly frozen, add the cherries.
 Churn until just mixed.
 Transfer ice cream to a freezer safe container and freeze until firm, at least 3 hours before serving.